-Newly discovered miRNAs are important to the regulation of gene expression (1).
+Newly discovered microRNAs (miRNAs) are important to the regulation of gene expression (1).
 Up to 30% of mammalian genes might be regulated by miRNAs.
-Several hundreds of miRNAs have been identified and many of them differ only by one or a few nucleotides.
+So far, more than 400 miRNAs have been identified in the human genome and many of them are different only in one or a few nucleotides.
 Expression of mature miRNAs is tissue-specific (2) and the abundance of miRNAs varies in several orders of magnitude (3).
 More importantly, mis-regulation of miRNA expression might contribute to human cancers (4).
 Systematic profiling of miRNA expression displays unique signatures in a number of cancers (5).

 Based on its proprietary technology, Signosis has developed a highly sensitive and discriminative array technology for monitoring miRNA.
-It combines oligologation assay-based detection and T7 transcription-based linear amplification providing a highly sensitive and specific array assay, via ligation, selection, and transcription of a pari of oligos that are hybridized to each specific miRNA.
+It combines oligoligation assay-based detection and T7 transcription-based linear amplification, providing a highly sensitive and specific array assay.
+Via ligation, selection, and transcription of a pair of oligos that are hybridized to each specific miRNA, the targets are amplified and array monitored.
 By assigning unique tag sequences to individual isoforms, they can be easily differentiated.
 The whole procedure is simple and straightforward.
-We are currently offering an array that targets 113 of rat miRNAs, which is able to facilitate the comparison and discovery of differentiated miRNA expression in different samples.
+We are currently offering an array that targets the 60 most well studied miRNAs, each with cited literature, which is able to facilitate the comparison and discovery of differentiated miRNA expression in different samples.